andrealommen/PHY309/lectures/polarization.md

 section we'll add the applied field to the induced field and get the total field.)

+We're switching gears here.
+Above we were concerned about how much of a dipole moment would be caused by a particular field, and what force and torque there would be on that dipole by that field.
+Now we assume that the dipole nature of the material is set (stapled in??) by what means we don't know.
+And we ask, what's the potential of this polarized object?

-So how do you get the field of this polarizaed object?
+So how do you get the field of this polarized object?
 It's a whole bunch of little dipoles pointing all in roughly the same direction.

 Imagine a volume of dipoles, all lined up.
 The stuff in the middle